 Ingredients

-- liberal amounts of salt, pepper, garlic powder, onion powder, seasoning salt
+- liberal amounts of salt, pepper, garlic powder, onion powder, and seasoning salt

 - 1 large onion, sliced